-ASCO maintains an expansive repository of information that qualified individuals and organizations may request for research purposes.
+ASCO maintains an expansive repository of information that qualified individuals and organizations may request for research purposes, e.g., ASCO COVID-19 Registry, meeting abstracts, surveys and ASCO Quality Oncology Practice Initiative (QOPI®) data and eventually will include datasets from the Targeted Agent and Profiling Utilization Registry (TAPUR) study (expected to be available by Q4 2022).
 Subject to the Information Sharing Policy of ASCO, ASCO will evaluate requests and determine whether to provide the requested information.
 ASCO reserves the right to assess fees for the provision of ASCO Information.
 ASCO also is interested in collaborating with researchers in studies helping to support cancer policy initiatives, advance the practice of oncology, and improve the quality and efficiency of cancer care.

 The request review process is managed by the ASCO Center for Research and Analytics (CENTRA).
 CENTRA’s mission is to conquer cancer by generating, integrating, analyzing, and sharing oncology data to foster innovation in research and patient care.

 The American Society of Clinical Oncology (ASCO) Survey on COVID-19 in Oncology Registry (ASCO Registry) aims to help the cancer community learn more about the patterns of symptoms and severity of COVID-19 among patients with cancer, as well as how COVID-19 is impacting the delivery of cancer care and patient outcomes.
 The ASCO Registry is designed to collect baseline and follow-up data on how the virus impacts cancer care and patient outcomes during the COVID-19 pandemic and for up to two years after a patient with cancer is infected with SARS-Cov-2.